What is Sports Nutrition

 Eating for Exercise/Athletic Performance

-Training programs require a well-designed diet for active adults and competitive athletes.
+Training programs require a well-designed sports diet for active adults and competitive athletes.
 Research shows a balanced nutrition plan should include sufficient calories and healthy macronutrients to optimize athletic performance.
 The body will use carbohydrates or fats as the main energy source, depending on exercise intensity and duration.
 Inadequate caloric intake can impede athletic training and performance.

 Active adults exercising three to four times weekly can usually meet nutritional needs through a normal healthy diet.
 Moderate to elite athletes performing intense training five to six times weekly will require significantly more nutrients to support energy demands.
 You should always get in touch with a certified sports nutritionist and bodybuilding dietitians near me to know your nutritional requirements.

 For example, and according to research, energy expenditure for extreme cyclists competing in the Tour de France is approximately 12,000 calories per day.